population-research/uganda-covid/paper/uganda_covid_wber_publication.md

 (vii) were hungry, but did not eat; and (viii) went without eating for a whole day.

-We follow the prior literature and calculate three food insecurity measure based on the sum of the eight food insecurity questions: any, moderate or severe, and severe food insecurity [@Kansiime2021;@Wambogo2018;@FAO2016].
+Following the prior literature, three food insecurity measure based on the sum of the eight food insecurity questions are calculated: any, moderate or severe, and severe food insecurity [@Kansiime2021;@Wambogo2018;@FAO2016].
 "Any" corresponds to having answered yes to any of the questions,